mehulagg/gitlab/doc/architecture/blueprints/container_registry_deployment/index.md

 The priority is to be able to ship for GitLab.com on a regular basis with minimal manual intervention and delay.

 ## Proposal

 1. Upon a tag in `gitlab-org/container-registry`, trigger a deploy to `k8s-workloads/gitlab-com`
 1. This triggered pipeline will need to receive some information, minimally, the version desired, though we'll need more to ensure the correct pipeline is built.
 1. The pipeline will perform its deploy, which closes this issue, and sets a precedent for delivery#552

 To get here, I propose the following:

 - Modify `k8s-workloads/gitlab-com` to accept information on the registry version and build an appropriate deployment pipeline
-- Modify `k8s-workloads/gitlab-com` such that it can apply the Container Registry in an idempotent manner, similar to what we did with auto-deploy and sidekiq
+- Modify `k8s-workloads/gitlab-com` such that it can apply the Container Registry in an idempotent manner, similar to what we did with auto-deploy and Sidekiq
 - Make some form of locking mechanism, such that registry deployments, auto-deploy deployments, etc, do not stomp on top of each other
   - This is already a hindrance at times...
 - Build out notification capabilities as already described here: